kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 <p align="center"><img src="Images/7.png"></p>

-**From the plot above we can see that there is high imbalance between the classes.**
+From the plot above we can see that there is high imbalance between the classes.

-**Now we will see what happens if we don't do anything and use the same *Loss Function* for training.**
+Now we will see what happens if we don't do anything and use the same *Loss Function* for training.

-**Creating a demo dataset, containing 4 labels out of which 3 are *1* and one is *1*.
+Creating a demo dataset, containing 4 labels out of which 3 are *1* and one is *1*.
 Now consider 2 models, one always predicts 0.9 as probability of label 1 and other alsways predicts 0.1 as probability of label 1.
-Theoretically, loss calculated should be same because both are bad models.**
+Theoretically, loss calculated should be same because both are bad models.

-### Creating the 'ground truth' labels
+### Creating the *ground truth* labels
     y_true = np.array(
         [[1],
          [1],